 ," the first phase of the project's redevelopment.

 Dec.
 24, 2006 - The 6-acre Florida Rock site, as seen from the Douglass Bridge, with the concrete plant still in operation and with Nats Park under construction just to its rear.
 The concrete plant eventually closed, and the tower was demolished in late 2011.

-Nov.
-8, 2015 - The same view nearly nine years later, a few days after the official "topping off" of Dock 79, the first phase of the site's redevelopment.
+The same view nearly ten years later, a few days after Dock 79 began leasing.

 A 2012 rendering showing how the first-phase apartment building would look from the intersection of 1st Street and Potomac Avenue, next to the plaza, now with much more ground-floor retail.
 (9/17/12)

 March 2005 - Looking at the RiverFront property from across the Anacostia River, at Poplar Point; the riverfront bulkhead marks the property's boundaries.